koinov/ton-staking/README.md

 ### Smart contracts

-To assure subscribers, that no additioal changes are possible, we implement predeployed smart contract structure, so intitially pool is deployed with predefined number of nominators, when each nominator holds an address of the pool.
-Such deployemnt scheme allows to link contracts between each other and to avoid the situation when owner replaces any contract with the one, that allows get an access to subscribers Grams.
+To assure subscribers, that no changes are possible in future, I implemented linked smart contract structure, so intitially `pool` is deployed with predefined number of `nominator` smart contract addresses, when each `nominator` holds an address of the `pool`.
+Such deployment scheme allows linking contracts between each other even before deployment and avoiding the situation, when owner replaces any contract with fraudulent or vulnerable one, and prevents from getting an unathorized access to subscribers Grams.

+All `staking pool` and `nominator` smart contracts do not work with external messages to avoid the situation, when draining funds is possible because of private key leak.

 #### Pool smart contract

-Accounting smart contract is responsible for interacting with users, collecting  transfers, calculating rewards, transferring funds between pool and nominators, sending orders to make stakes.
+`Pool` is accounting and management smart contract that is responsible for interacting with users, collecting  transfers, calculating rewards, transferring funds between `pool` and `nominators`, sending orders to make stakes.

 #### Nominator smart contract.

-Nominator interacts with pool and elector smart contract.
-It’s prime function is making stakes and sending balance and current stake to pool smart contract.
-Grams from this contract can be transferred to elector and pool smart contracts only.
+`Nominator` interacts with `pool` and `elector` smart contract.
+It’s prime function is making stakes and sending report about balance and current stake to `pool` smart contract.
+Grams from this contract can be transferred to `elector` and `pool` smart contracts only.

 ## Entities